xuraylei/xuraylei.github.io/index.md

 layout: default
 ---

-I am currently a senior staff security researcher of Palo Alto Networks.
+I am currently a principal security researcher of Palo Alto Networks.
 Before joining Palo Alto Networks, I received my Ph.D. in Computer Science and Engineering at the Texas A&M University, College Station in 2019, under the direction of Professor Guofei Gu.